ayjin-dev/ayjin-dev/README.md

 ![](./img/background.jpg)

-Hi, you can call me Jin, I am a first year master student right now .
+Hi, you can call me Jin, I am a second year master student right now .

 Welcome to my repo, if the code can inspire you, I am very happy and willing to collaborate with you.